brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 ```

 The environment variable `PHP_VERSION` is passed from the Makefile as an argument
 to docker build.
-It may have values like: `72`, `73`, `74`.
+It may have values like: `73`, `74`, `80`.
 A docker image is created
-for each PHP_VERSION.
+for each `PHP_VERSION`.
 If the build procedure of your extension differs for each version,
 you may use this variable to switch processing in Dockerfile.

 There are some other env variables available,`PHP_BUILD_DIR` is `/tmp/build/php`, `INSTALL_DIR` is `/opt/bref`.